isprojects/mstform/README.md

 });
 ```

-We can now use it like this in our `render` method:
+We can now use it in our `render` method:

 ```javascript
 // this represents all the subforms